 It’s a fly fishing only tournament, and teams may fish any of Colorado’s outstanding public waters, abiding by all Colorado Parks and Wildlife regulations.

-On Saturday June 27th, the competition will kick off at 6am and continue all day, with lines out of the water by 8pm.
-The fishing action will officially start again Sunday morning the 28th at 6am and the tournament will end at 3pm.
-This year the awards ceremony will be help virtually after we tally the last of the points and announce this years winners.
+On Saturday June 11th, the competition will kick off at 6am and continue all day, with lines out of the water by 8pm.
+The fishing action will officially start again Sunday morning the 12th at 6am and the tournament will end at 3pm.
+This year the awards ceremony will be held at Anglers All after we tally the last of the points and announce this years winners.
+Plan on 4pm to 6pm.

 If you have any questions about the rules, the schedule or the tournament please feel free to give us a call at 303-794-1104.
 Register yourself, or your whole team.
 We will then reach out to you to get team names and other details.
 A single registration is for one participant, or half the team